Light and airy black sesame loaf bread made using the Poolish method. This loaf of…

-“Cottony” soft brown sugar raisin bread that are slightly denser in texture.
-These buns have a sweeter flavor from the Yudane, and remain soft and moist, even after 3 days!
+These are cottony soft brown sugar raisin bread made using the Yudane method.
+These buns are soft, but slightly denser and spongy in texture.
+The Yudane method imparts sweetness to the bread and allows the bread to remain soft and moist, even after 3 days!

 How Different Is This Brown Sugar Raisin Bread?

-This bread recipe uses the Yudane method, which originated from Japan, can help make the bread stay soft and fluffy for days.
+This bread recipe uses the Yudane method, which originated from Japan.
+It is said to be able to help homemade bread stay soft and fluffy for days.

-To make the Yudane, you will just need to mix bread flour and hot boiling water together, the day / night before you make the bread.
-The heated starch will gelatinise and allow the dough to absorb and hold more liquid, thus the softer and moist bread.
-It also gives an unique “sweeter” flavor to the baked bread.
+It is very easy to make the Yudane.
+Just mix the bread flour and hot boiling water together on the day / night before you make the bread.
+This heated starch will gelatinise, which will allow the bread dough to absorb and hold more liquid.
+With more liquid content, it will make soft and moist bread, with an unique “sweet” flavor.

 How To Make The Yudane?

-Do take note that the hot water has to be at least 90C, so I would recommend using water that has just being boiled.
+As mentioned, for Yudane, you will pour hot boiling water into the flour and mix well.
+The hot water should be at least 90C, so I would recommend using water that is just boiled.

-Once the Yudane is mixed well together, wrap it up in cling wrap and store in fridge overnight.
-It can appear slightly dry, but should be able to come together in a dough.
+Once the Yudane is mixed well together, wrap up in cling wrap and store in fridge overnight.
+It may appear slightly dry as you mix, but it should be able to come together in a dough.

 What Ingredients Are Needed For This Brown Sugar Raisin Bread?

-- Bread Flour: I am using Prima’s unbleached bread flour, but you can use any type of high protein flour you prefer.
+- Bread Flour: I am using Prima’s unbleached bread flour.
+You can also use any type of high protein flour you prefer.